Frequently Asked Questions Related to the Courses of Sri Balaji Society

 (c) Institutes cannot be started with any specializations and any number of vacancies.
 Fixed courses and vacancies are allotted by All India Council of Technical Education (AICTE).
 Equivalence of each course to MBA degree is also not granted by The Association of Indian Universities for all the courses.
 All the PGDM courses floating in the market run by various Institutions are not two year full time PGDM programs though they call themselves as Post Graduate Programs.
 One should not get confused with those kinds of courses with what we are offering in Sri Balaji Society, Pune.
 You must physically check the approval of AICTE as well as AIU which should be displayed in the websites.
 All our websites carry the letters relevant to us.

-So, Marketing, finance, HR, System and such specializations are in all the four Institutes or in few Institutes in Sri Balaji Society, Pune.
+Are marketing, finance, HR, system and Business Analytics specializations available in all the four Institutes or in a few Institutes in Sri Balaji Society, Pune.
 Why can’t this specialization be in one Institute only?
 Why should they be in three or four different Institutes?
 Whether the status of all the courses run by all the four Institutes are same?
 Whether they get the same compensation or salary at the time of placement?

 (a) To understand the position correctly one should ask question such as – Why should there be so many IIMs in the country?
 Why should there be 5000 management institutes in the country?
 Why should Institutes like S.P.
 Jain have so many branches in different parts of the country?
 Why should there be so many Management Institutes in Symbiosis?
 The reason is simple….
 India is a developing country and the business activities are spread over every nook and corner of the country.
 Obviously, the manpower needs for managerial position is on the race.
 It is like the IAS cadre.
 An MBA who joins as Management Trainee can rise up to the level of Managing director.
 Like an Lieutenant in the army can rise to the level of a General.